Structure of the Hong Kong Police Force: Operations Wing

 The Operations Wing consists of three sections: The Operations Bureau, the Police Tactical Unit, and the Explosive Ordnance Disposal Bureau.

 Operations Bureau comprises the Operations Division, the Counter-Terrorism and Internal Security Division, and the Key Points and Search Division which includes the Police Dog Unit.
 It deals mainly with the staffing of operational matters which include the formulation and dissemination of relevant Force orders, boundary security, deployment of resources, and liaison with the Hong Kong garrison.
 The Regional Command and Control Centre in Operations Division provides the means for exercising control over resources both at regional and district levels.
 It also acts as an information centre for the passage of information to the Headquarters CCC and other agencies.
 Equipped with the Enhanced Computer-Assisted Command and Control System, each Centre receives 999 calls from the public and provides a fast and efficient service to operational officers.
 The Emergency Unit within the Operations Division is primarily tasked with providing quick responses to emergency situations such as 999 calls, as well as a speedy and additional presence of uniformed police on the ground to combat crime.
 An EU comprises a headquarters element and four platoons that operate on a three-shift basis.

 The Police Tactical Unit (PTU) provides an immediate manpower reserve for use in a large-scale emergency.
 Unit companies are attached to all land Regions and are available for internal security, crowd control, anti-crime operations, disaster response, and riot control throughout Hong Kong.
-The PTU also includes the Special Duties Unit (SDU) which specializes in counter-terrorism and hostage rescue.
+The PTU also includes the Special Duties Unit (SDU) which specialises in counter-terrorism and hostage rescue.